airbytehq/airbyte/docs/contributing-to-airbyte/resources/qa-checks.md

 Python connectors must have [PyPi](https://pypi.org/) publishing enabled in their `metadata.yaml` file.
 This is declared by setting `remoteRegistries.pypi.enabled` to `true` in metadata.yaml.
 This is to ensure that all connectors can be published to PyPi and can be used in `PyAirbyte`.

+### Manifest-only connectors must use `source-declarative-manifest` as their base image

+_Applies to the following connector types: source, destination_ _Applies to the following connector languages: manifest-only_ _Applies to connector with any support level_
+_Applies to connector with any Airbyte usage level_

+Manifest-only connectors must use `airbyte/source-declarative-manifest` as their base image.

 ## 💼 Assets

 ### Connectors must have an icon